Category: 1970s Cold Cases

 A Mysterious Phone Call

-In response, two patrol cars arrived at the predawn Academy Street scene, one after the other.
+Two patrol cars arrived at the predawn Academy Street scene, one after the other.
 With assistance from the young couple who lived on the first floor, police gained entry to Juanita’s apartment from the rear of the building.

 The Discovery